microsoft/BotFramework-WebChat/samples/02.branding-styling-and-customization/l.idiosyncratic-send-box-rendering/README.md

 This code shows how to pass down your own renderer for the send box.
 You might want to implement certain branding, UX or just revant the HTML structure.

-When you render the webchat element, simply pass a function in the `sendBoxRenderer` prop.
+When you render the webchat element, simply pass a function in the `sendBoxMiddleware` prop.

 ## Completed code